tinymce/tinymce-docs/_includes/configuration/advtable_value_series.md

 {{ site.requires_5_9v }}

-The `advtable_value_series` option configures value series for populating cells in a table.
+The `advtable_value_series` option configures one or more series of values for populating cells in a table.
 This option can be used to create row identifiers.

 **Type:** `Object`